-Individual Nonshared Proprietary Fund Notes to Financial Statements June 30, 2009 (Amounts in \$000's)
+Individual Nonshared Proprietary Fund Notes to Financial Statements June 30, 2010 (Amounts in \$000's)

-(f) Net Assets
+(f) Net Assets (Deficit)

-Net assets consist of the following:
+Net assets (deficit) consist of the following:

-Restricted net assets, totaling \$600,157 as of June 30, 2009, consist of net assets that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+Restricted net assets consist of net assets that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.

 Unrestricted net assets consist of net assets that do not meet the criteria of the preceding category.
+For the current fiscal year, the Department is reporting unrestricted net deficit of \$1,132,796.
+This is due to increase in liabilities for the current year.